-The processing of crustal and mantle materials in subduction zones plays a key role in creating and maintaining the habitable Earth.
-In order to understand the impact of magmatic subduction zones fluxes on the broader geochemical cycles, I pursue integrative geochemical and geological studies in the intra-oceanic Izu-Bonin-Mariana Arc (NW Pacific), and the continental Trans-Mexican Volcanic Belt.
+The processing of solid crust and mantle materials in global subduction zones plays a key role in creating and maintaining the habitable Earth.
+In order to quantify magmatic fluxes across subduction zones and assess their impact on the evolution of solid and surface Earth, I pursue integrative geochemical and geological studies in volcanic arcs worldwide.

 Referenced in the Following News Items: